jonathan-bower/DataScienceResources/README.md

 ### Data Science Applications/Use Cases
 Data Science has so many different applications and use cases within industry - many are continuously discovered.
 These resources provide some potential ideas.
 * [Kaggle Data Science Use Cases](https://www.kaggle.com/wiki/DataScienceUseCases) - Helpful to generate ideas for new uses in different industries
+* [Data Science for each Industry](http://www.mastersindatascience.org/industry/) - description of uses for different industries.
 * [Big Data Analytics News - use Cases](http://bigdataanalyticsnews.com/big-data-use-cases/) - for Big Data but that's almost synonymous with Data Science.

 ### New Data Tools
 Aim to keep track of developing trends and new tech that is helpful for the practicing Data Scientist.
 * [BigML](https://bigml.com/) - machine learning for the everyday user, also useful for EDA.
 * [GraphLab](http://graphlab.com/) - graph-based, high performance, distributed computation framework.
+They just implemented deep learning onto their platform.
 * [ModeAnalytics](https://modeanalytics.com/) - platform to share analysis/data science.

 ### Data Science Websites/Books